bmda-unibas/PredictHaplo/README.md

+# PredictHaplo
+This software aims at reconstructing haplotypes from next-generation sequencing data.
+A typical application example is to reconstruct HIV-1 haplotypes present in a blood sample from a patient based on paired-end Illumina reads.

-LICENSE
+## LICENSE
 PredictHaplo-Paired is free software.
 The text file COPYING, located in this directory, contains copyright and licensing details.
 The software package contains a copy of the SCYTHE C++ library (http://scythe.wustl.edu/) which is also published under the GPL.

-GENERAL
-This software aims at reconstructing haplotypes from next-generation sequencing data.
-A typical application example is to reconstruct HIV-1 haplotypes present in a blood sample from a patient based on paired-end Illumina reads.

-INSTALLATION
+## INSTALLATION
 PredictHaplo has been tested with gcc 4.6.3 under Ubuntu Linux.
 It should compile on similar platforms with gcc version 4.4.7 or greater.